 Add a Career summary with what the employer wants and how you could solve the problem.
 Here is an example.

 Remove the old tools and technology which are no longer valid in the workforce

-Focus heavily on the recent work experience as employers tend to scan into related recent tasks.
+Focus heavily on recent work experience as employers scan into related tasks.